 |Quick Facts: Industrial Engineering Technicians|

-Industrial engineering technicians plan ways to effectively use personnel, materials, and machines in factories, stores, hospitals, repair shops, and offices.
-As assistants to industrial engineers, they help prepare machinery and equipment layouts, plan workflows, conduct statistical production studies, and analyze production costs.
+Industrial engineering technicians help industrial engineers implement designs to use personnel, materials, and machines effectively in factories, stores, healthcare organizations, repair shops, and offices.
+They prepare machinery and equipment layouts, plan workflows, conduct statistical production studies, and analyze production costs.

 Industrial engineering technicians typically need an associate’s degree or a postsecondary certificate.
-Associate’s degree programs are typically offered by community colleges or technical institutes, and certificate programs are offered at vocational and technical schools.
+Community colleges or technical institutes typically offer associate’s degree programs, and vocational–technical schools offer certificate programs.

-The median annual wage of industrial engineering technicians was $48,210 in May 2010.
+The median annual wage for industrial engineering technicians was $53,370 in May 2014.